M-TH: 8:30 a.m.-4:30 p.m.

-- The updated undergraduate spring schedule is now available.
+- The updated undergraduate fall schedule will be available March 29.

-- The updated graduate spring schedule is now available.
+- The updated graduate fall schedule will be available March 29.

 Types of Classes

 As you review your spring schedule, you may come across modes of instruction that are unfamiliar or new to you.
 We want to make sure students, faculty and staff understand how UB defines the common terms and phrases used to describe various modes of academic delivery.
 “Instruction Mode” refers to the manner in which we provide typical classroom activities involving instructors and students, such as lectures, discussions and group engagement.
 Instruction Mode does not refer to out-of-class requirements such as homework, reading, studying, writing assignments, take-home examinations or similar.

 A note on remote coursework: Students should understand that any course with a remote component contains the same academic learning outcomes and access to distinguished faculty as is customary for an in-person class.
 At UB, this means that students may use the UB Learns powered by Blackboard platform to view their course syllabus, submit assignments, and engage with faculty and classmates.
 Faculty may choose to use other platforms to provide additional academic participation.